 Clarifying the “Certified Squarespace SEO Expert” Claim

 There is no official certification that makes someone an “SEO expert.”
-What happens is that SEO tools (like Ahrefs or Semrush) and CMS platforms (such as Hubspot) issue their own “certificates” or badges to encourage use of their paid tools.
+What happens is that SEO tools (like Ahrefs or Semrush) and CMS platforms (such as Hubspot) issue their own “certificates” or badges to encourage use of their platforms.

-When website platforms—Hubspot, Wix, Shopify—use SEO badges it shows that someone is familiar with their platform settings.
+When website builders like Hubspot, Wix, Shopify issue SEO badges, it shows that someone is familiar with their platform settings.
 Squarespace’s equivalent is their “experts directory” where providers can signal they offer platform-specific SEO services.
 But in none of these cases is someone actually certified in search engine optimization.

 If you come across freelancers marketing themselves as “Certified Squarespace SEO Experts,” the title doesn’t exist.
 Squarespace has no official SEO certification, exam, or accreditation—only its directory of designers.
 When someone uses that label, they’re either using misleading wording or referencing a generic third-party badge not affiliated with Squarespace itself.